 Anthocyanins can cross the blood-brain barrier and decrease the brain’s oxidative stress, the sort that impairs mental ability in old age.
 Among 16,010 women over 70 participating in a long-range study, those who consumed two or more half-cup servings of blueberries or strawberries per week experienced slower mental decline.
 The effect was the equivalent to 1.5 to 2.5 years of aging, and the greater the intake of berries the slower the decline.

 Acai berries are also a superfood.
 Like blueberries, their dark color signals their abundance of anthocyanins.
-But “Brazilian blueberries,” as they’re also known, can be overhyped due to exoticness.
-There is more research on the benefits of going blue than going acai, and, outside of South America, blueberries are easier to find and cheaper.
+But “Brazilian blueberries,” as they’re also known, are often overhyped due to their exoticness in North America.
+There is more research on the benefits of going blue than going acai, and, outside of South America, blueberries are easier to find and cheaper than acai berries.

 Whether fresh or frozen (they’re as healthy either way), blueberries make the ideal complement to many foods: oatmeal, yogurt, salads, pancakes.
 Casein in dairy has been shown in a study to lower the antioxidant activity of blueberries, but less-great isn’t a reason to never top your milky cereal or Greek yogurt with this amazing fruit.
 Even consider adding some, in berry or powder form, to your post-workout whey shake to aid recovery.
 Like Violet Beauregarde, go blue.